 The Commercial land use designation is used for any parcel or tract of land that is appropriate for the provision of retail sales and services to the public.
 Commercial uses can serve neighborhood, community and regional customers.
 Neighborhood Commercial uses, such as personal services, fast-food restaurants, convenience stores, medical and dental offices and professional offices (low-rise office - two story maximum), are typically located at the entrance to neighborhoods, at the intersection of a collector road and an arterial road.
 These uses are typically active during the day and are therefore not disruptive to nearby residents.
-Commercial uses, such as grocery stores, full-service restaurants, hotels, pharmacies and other large retail establishments, and mid-rise offices (five story maximum) are typically located at intersection of two arterial roadways.
+These uses can therefore be located in an area of the FLUM that is designated for residential, so long as the location criteria are met.
+Commercial uses, such as grocery stores, full-service restaurants, hotels, pharmacies and other large retail establishments, and mid-rise offices (five story maximum) are typically located at the intersection of two arterial roadways.
 These uses are active during the day and into the evenings, making them less suitable for location adjacent to a neighborhood.
 Regional commercial uses, such as shopping centers, destination retail centers, car dealerships, and "big box" retail are typically located along property with highway frontage.
-These uses serves both local customers and those from the area outside of the local area.
+These uses serve both local customers and those from the area outside of the local area.

-Beginning in 2002, the City's zoning code contained two commercial zoning districts: C-1 (General Commercial) and C-2 (Local Commercial).
+Beginning in 2002, the city's zoning code contained two commercial zoning districts: C-1 (General Commercial) and C-2 (Local Commercial).
 In 2005, the C-1a (General Commercial - Limited), was adopted as an update to the C-1 (General Commercial) zoning district.
 The C-1a district prohibits some uses that were allowed in C-1 and restricts others or allows them only by special exception.
 For example, car sales and related uses were restricted to properties that have highway frontage.
 The C-1a district replaced the C-1 district for any new requests for general commercial zoning.